-- Expand and upgrade infrastructure investment by increasing the availability of high-speed internet access in target areas. - Require affordable and/or subsidized plans for low-income households and implement pricing regulations to prevent price gouging. - Provide digital literacy programs that focus on training and education programs for individuals who may be unfamiliar with technology. - Fund and partner with organizations that provide digital devices such as computers, laptops, tablets, or smartphones to underserved individuals. - Identify and fund public access points, such as community centers, libraries, and schools, where individuals can access the internet and use digital devices even if they don't have internet at home. - Require inclusive content and services that cater to diverse populations, including people with disabilities and those from different cultural backgrounds. - Required data privacy and security standards as part of the CBO's grant programs to protect individuals' personal information and build trust in using digital services. - Develop and train digital navigators for target populations to increase broadband and technology uses. - Make government services and information available online and ensure alternative methods for access to those who may not be digitally connected. - Integrate digital skills training and access to technology into school curriculums to prepare students and individuals to access highly skilled employment.
+- Expand and upgrade infrastructure investment by increasing the availability of high-speed internet a - Require affordable and/or subsidized plans for low-income households and implement pricing regula - Provide digital literacy programs that focus on training and education programs for individuals who n - Fund and partner with organizations that provide digital devices such as computers, laptops, tablets, - Identify and fund public access points, such as community centers, libraries, and schools, where indi even if they don't have internet at home. - Require inclusive content and services that cater to diverse populations, including people with disab - Required data privacy and security standards as part of the CBO's grant programs to protect individu services. - Develop and train digital navigators for target populations to increase broadband and technology use - Make government services and information available online and ensure alternative methods for access - Integrate digital skills training and access to technology into school curriculums to prepare students